patrickboateng/geolysis/README.md

 Distributed under the [**MIT**][license_url] license.
 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.

+## Governance of this project

+`geolysis` is still developing relatively rapidly, so please be patient if things change or features iterate and change quickly.
+Once `geolysis` hits 1.0, it will slow down considerably.

 ## Contact Information